Shuvambaniya/Sealionyx/README.md

 - [Python Cryptography Library](https://cryptography.io/)
 - [X.509 Certificate Standard](https://en.wikipedia.org/wiki/X.509)

-## 🤝 Contributing

-This is a coursework project for ST6051CEM Practical Cryptography.
-For questions or issues, please refer to the course materials or contact the course instructor.

-## 📄 License

-MIT License - For educational purposes (ST6051CEM Coursework)

 ## 👥 Credits

 Developed as part of ST6051CEM Practical Cryptography coursework, demonstrating practical implementation of: